nulogy/design-system/docs/catalog/reading_list.md

 ## [Cropping Away Negative Impacts of Line Height by Kevin Powell](https://medium.com/eightshapes-llc/cropping-away-negative-impacts-of-line-height-84d744e016ce)

-One weird trick to win the struggle against weird whitespace issues.
+One weird trick to win the struggle against whitespace issues.
 We do this in our [Type components](https://nulogy.design/components/type).

 ## [Deep dive CSS: font metrics, line-height and vertical-align by Vincent De Oliveira](http://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align)